 The team has two primary ways of preparing.
-Our team has a mandatory class every fall in the Government Department, where we can really focus on our goals.
+Our team has a mandatory class every spring in the Government Department, where we can really focus on our goals.
 The first way we prepare is in writing and researching our position papers.
 These are issue papers that contain a huge amount of information that must be condensed to one page, front and back.
 This helps us familiarize ourselves with our country, our committee, our issues, and the UN documentation system and history.
 The other way we prepare is by holding simulations of what we do at conference on a small scale among members of our team.

 What does it take to win competitions?

 There is no set formula, but our team prides itself on its preparation.
 Although we tend to go into the conference feeling nervous about our abilities, we always end the first day of competition saying, “I know all of this better than anyone in that room!”
 We pick top-notch potential delegates from across the wide array of majors here at NMSU, and their confidence and ability to adapt is also something important in helping us be prepared to win.

 What is the purpose of the Model United Nations team?

 Our purpose is to educate members of the team in a variety of ways: communication, debate, writing, history, culture- the list goes on and on.
 We hope that Model UN can prove to its members and our community that the UN is an important part of the global society and it is relevant and worth keeping.